SwingGuy1024/MacAppArchetype/README.md

 Supply your own values for `<myGroupId>`, `<myArtifactId>`, and `<myVersion>`.

-You may also do this from the IntelliJ IDE, but the "Add ArchtypeÉ" button doesn't work.
-Instead, check the "Use Archetype" checkbox without selecting an archetype.
-The last step will pop up an editable table which lets you set the same values as the command above.

 ## Notes
 1. This archetype was created using the instructions at https://maven.apache.org/guides/mini/guide-creating-archetypes.html
 ### Build Bug